 - Ability to receive APRS (RF and/or through the Internet)!

 - Ability to display the information in a clear way usable by decision-makers!

-- Net Controller(s) MUST embrace its use!
+- Net Controller(s) or HQ personnel MUST embrace its use!

 2. DEFINE THE DATA NETWORK

 - Will this be a pure RF Network, or

 - Will this be a pure Internet based Network, or

 I usually combine the networks to take advantage of all APRS tracker types.
 This also simplifies the HQ setup since it only requires Internet access and an iPad to drive a large screen or projector display.
 As i simply describe it – dump all available data into APRS-IS and then you have numerous simple ways to display it in numerous locations and formats.

 Let’s realize it, if the comms are on VHF, and APRS is also beaconing with an antenna a few inches next to the voice radio, it will affect the voice communications in the vehicles.
 The data blurp will, at best, de-sense the voice radio but may even be heard if tone squelch (PL) is not used.
 This is, of course, very annoying to the ham voice operator.
 Use of UHF for voice is thus preferred.
 At this point a duplexer will allow for single antenna installation for the shared purposes.